 Art enthusiasts can enjoy Bates work at the Eureka Springs Historical Museum, as well as four huge murals still on display at Branson's Historic Owen Theatre.

 The Ozarks' most famous artisan, Thomas Hart Benton is world famous for his paintings and murals.
 Born in Neosho in 1889, Benton worked as a cartoonist for a Joplin newspaper before enrolling at the Art Institute of Chicago and Paris' Academie Julian.
 After establishing himself as a muralist, Benton was commissioned to paint murals of Indiana life featured in the Chicago's 1933 Century of Progress Exhibition, now on display at Indiana University, before his famous murals inside the Missouri State Capitol in Jefferson City.
 Benton was even hired by 20th Century Fox to paint a promotional image for the film version of John Steinbeck's novel, "The Grapes of Wrath," which resulted in one of his most powerful works, The Departure of the Joads.

 While the Thomas Hart Benton Home and Studio state historic site is located in Kansas City, Benton's work – including Departure of the Joads – is on display at the College of the Ozarks, located just outside of Branson, in the school's Ralph Foster Museum.
 In fact, during his later years Benton often spoke to art classes at College of the Ozarks and even served as artist-in-residence at the college's first Festival of the Arts Celebration in 1964.

-If you want to see more great works of art during your Branson visit, consider a day trip to Crystal Bridges Art Museum.
+If you want to see more great works of art during your Branson visit, consider a day trip to Crystal Bridges Art Museum (Pictured above).